 For eight years, we've focused on plain language - simplifying our documents, policies, and website text.
-Our goal is for all custocomplicated terms or industry jargon, employing straightforward wording and examples.
+Our goal is for all customer-facing content to be understandable and transparent, free of complicated terms or industry jargon, employing straightforward wording and examples.
 This approach helps customers engage with our products and services more easily.

 Our achievements have been recognized via plain Polish language certificates from the University of Wrocław.
-These certificates
+These certificates have been granted to:

-- Five product agreements (account opening agreement, credit agreement and loan agreement for the purchase of goods - Four insurance products offered in partnership with CA Ubez-
+- Five product agreements (account opening agreement, credit limit agreement, cash loan agreement, debt consolidation loan agreement and loan agreement for the purchase of goods and services) - Four insurance products offered in partnership with CA Ubezpieczenia

-The CA24 Mobile app and our partnership agreement for business partners We treat these certificates as a quality mark, reflecting our commitment to straightforward, user-friendly communication.
+The CA24 Mobile app and our partnership agreement for business partners.
+We treat these certificates as a quality mark, reflecting our commitment to straightforward, user-friendly communication.